HIPAA Notice Of Privacy Practices

 Coroners, Medical Examiners and Funeral Directors: We may release medical information to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
-We may also release medical information about patients of the hospital to funeral directors as necessary to carry out their duties.
+We may also release medical information about patients of Garnet Health to funeral directors as necessary to carry out their duties.

 National Security and Intelligence Activities: We may release medical information about you to authorized federal officials for intelligence, counterintelligence, and other national security activities authorized by law.